 Algorithm for Cervical Spine Clearance

-A patient is suspected to have cervical injury which requires cervical spine clearance if
+A patient is suspected to have a cervical injury which requires cervical spine clearance if

 - Age>65 years